Samuell1/cdn-plugin/README.md

 ### Twig Functions

 - Replace `'path'|theme` with `asset_cdn('path')` (It can read manifest.json file if options is set to true in config).
-- Replace any asset that is going out of asset theme directory with `cdn('path')`.
+- Replace any asset that is going out of asset theme directory or is not used in manifest with `cdn('path')`.